Why The 1980s Gave Us the Ultimate Slasher Movie Experience

 But I wasn’t alone.
 Jason Voorhees, Michael Myers, and a whole host of masked maniacs stalked the silver screen, each with their own unique style of terror.
 These weren’t just mindless killing machines; they were icons and anti-heroes that audiences loved to hate and hated to love.

 But it wasn’t all about the killers.
-The 80s gave us some of the best “final girls” in horror history.
+The 80s gave us some of the best “final girls” in horror movie history.
 These weren’t your typical damsels in distress.

 No, these were tough-as-nails survivors who fought back with everything they had.
 Nancy Thompson, my personal favorite nemesis, showed that brains could triumph over supernatural brawn.